chriskilding/semver/README.md

 ## Overview

-The `semver` command line utility generates, modifies, parses, sorts, and validates [Semantic Version](https://semver.org/) strings.
+The `semver` command line utility and functions generate, modify, parse, sort, and validate [Semantic Version](https://semver.org/) strings.

 The Semantic Versioning format is: